waqaskayani/simple-spdk-app/readme.md

 At a high level, following approach will be used, followed by detailed instructions:
 - Cloning repository on local
 - Provisioning resources on AWS (3 ASGs: K3s Master, K3s Worker, Admin)
-    - Admin node, to be used for docker build and simple docker deployment
+    - Admin node, to be used for docker build, push to ECR and simple docker deployment
     - K3s Master and Worker to be used for Kubernetes deployment
 - Deployment and testing for Docker
 - Deployment and testing for Kubernetes